bluenviron/mediamtx/README.md

 ### RTMP server

 RTMP is a protocol that is used to read and publish streams, but is less versatile and less efficient than RTSP (doesn't support UDP, encryption, most RTSP codecs, feedback mechanism).
-If there is need of receiving streams from a software that supports only RTMP (for instance, OBS Studio), it's possible to turn on a RTMP listener:
+If there is need of receiving streams from a software that supports only RTMP (for instance, OBS Studio and DJI drones), it's possible to turn on a RTMP listener:

 ```yml
 rtmpEnable: yes